 Determining data needs and possibilities.
 Using the table above as a starting point, MSGs could begin a dialogue with their broader constituencies to determine where EITI disclosure could provide important data linked to women’s experience of the sector that helps increase the comprehensiveness of EITI reporting.
-The objective would be to match the information needs of different groups of women and stakeholders working on gender issues, to data disclosures that under EITI.
+The objective would be to match the information needs of different groups of women and stakeholders working on gender issues, to data disclosures that are required under EITI implementation.
 Table 1 highlights potential entry points and links between EITI Requirements and gender impact that could help inform MSG discussions on possibilities for strengthening the gender impact of EITI data and considering opportunities for data disaggregation.
 It is however essential that efforts to disaggregate disclosures by gender or disclose other gender-sensitive data are based on demands from stakeholders and that such disclosures are feasible.

 Promoting an understanding of the gendered impacts and opportunities of the extractive sector.
 MSGs could also use the EITI process to increase their understanding of the extractive sector, its impact on men and women, and its relationship to gender issues.
 In their 2015-2017 workplan, Malawi had for instance included plans for a commissioned report on the gender-disaggregated socio-economic impacts of extraction along the value chain.